Kiselev Black holes in quantum fluctuation modified gravity: Thermodynamic quantities and constraints

 \subsection{Black hole surrounded by a dust field}

 When a BH surrounded by a dust field, $\omega=0$, Eq. (\ref{eqB}) reduces to the following form

+which implies that $\alpha\neq 2/3$, otherwise the exponent will become singular.
 The presence of $\alpha$ means that this solution is not equal to the metric of a BH surrounded by a dust field in GR \cite{Kiselev:2002dx}.
 For the case of $\alpha\rightarrow0$, Eq. (\ref{eqB1}) reduces to the metric of a Schwarzschild BH with an effective mass $2M_{\rm{eff}}=2M-D$.

 The SEC condition, represented by Eqs. (\ref{sec1}) and (\ref{sec2}) which are equivalent for this case ($\omega =0$), is given by

 from which the parameter $\alpha$ is constrained as $0\leq\alpha<1$ with $\alpha\neq2/3$ for $D>0$, while it is constrained as $-1<\alpha\leq0$ for $D<0$.
 In this case, the SEC is satisfied in GR ($\alpha=0$).
 In QFMD, the SEC is satisfied or not, depending on the values of $\alpha$.